 A frequent mistake that FSBOs make is incorrectly pricing their home for the market.
 Overpriced homes attract fewer buyers and spend longer on the market than accurately priced homes.
 However, underpricing your home can leave you shortchanged.

-You can determine your list price by completing a comparative market analysis, which compares the recent sale prices of similar properties located near yours.
+You can determine your home's fair market value by completing a comparative market analysis, which compares the recent sale prices of similar properties located near yours.
 Once you have an idea of your home’s valuation, be sure to look at recently sold homes with values above and below yours to see how their houses were different.
 Identifying features that add or subtract value from homes that have recently sold can help you make an informed decision in your home’s initial list price.

 Bonus tip: A pre-listing appraisal house gives you a more accurate starting point for pricing your home.